Santieherrero/slate/source/includes/users/_delete.md

 }
 ```

-Permit delete a user if the current user have permissions.
+Permits delete a user if the current user have permissions.

 ### HTTP Request